Central Georgia Empowerment Fund

 501(c)(3) nonprofits organizations, schools, government entities, higher education institutions, or religious organizations may apply for non-sectarian community projects in the Central Georgia region.
 Applicants who wish to apply must have a final report on file with the Community Foundation for all previously awarded grants, if applicable.

-• Identify as Black-led and Black-serving*
+• Organization identifies as Black-led and Black-serving*

-• Annual operating budget of less than $500,000
+• Organization’s annual operating budget is less than $500,000.00.

 *Organizations that seek grant funding should be undertaking impactful work in the African-American community.
 Definition of black-led and black serving is below: